-6. These measures, taken together with the increase in child benefit and one parent benefit, the relaxation of the abatement of unemployment benefit, and the extension of long-term supplementary benefit will add £123 million to the social security programme in 1983-84 and £305 million in 1984-85.
-The 1983-84 cost will be met from the Contingency Reserve.

-7. But caring means more than cash.
+- 6. These measures, taken together with the increase in child benefit and one parent benefit and the ending of the abatement of unemployment benefit, add £101 million to the social security programme in 1983-84 and £286 million in 1984-85.
+That comes on top of the cost of the extension of the long term rate of supplementary benefit to the over 60s to which I referred earlier. - 7.
+But caring means more than cash.
 Many of the key needs, for example, of the elderly, are met by voluntary groups and charities.
-If they are to do all they can, we must help the helpers.

-Once again we have been pressed to reimburse 8. charities for VAT on their taxable purchases.
+If they are to do all they can, we must help the helpers. - 8.
+Once again we have been pressed to reimburse charities for VAT on their taxable purchases.
 But, however exhaustively and sympathetically we examine this proposal, the difficulties remain and cannot be swept aside.
-We have of course been able to extend VAT reliefs for the disabled and charities servicing them.
-But a VAT refund scheme would be expensive to operate and indiscriminate in its effects, benefiting not only those charities who do valuable work in the community but also - and sometimes disporportionately so - many other bodies with very limited or controversial aims which do not command public support.
+I have of course been able in previous years to extend VAT reliefs for the disabled and charities servicing them.
+But a VAT refund scheme would be expensive to operate and indiscriminate in its effects, benefiting not only those charities who do valuable work in the community but also and sometimes disproportionately so many other bodies with very limited or controversial aims which do not command public support.
 So, as before, I have been forced to conclude that we are right to channel our help in other ways.

-9. And we do intend to give charities all the help we can.
+- 9. And we do intend to give charities all the help we can.
 In 1980 I introduced substantial new tax relief for covenanted donations to charities, by allowing relief against higher rates of income tax up to a ceiling of £3,000 a year; and last year I increased the limit on exemption from capital transfer tax for gifts made within a year of death from £200,000 to £250,000.
-I propose now to carry these 2 measures further by raising to £5,000 the ceiling on higher rate relief for gifts made by deed of covenant and by abolishing outright the ceiling on exemption from capital transfer tax for charitable bequests.
-All outright gifts and bequests to charities will now be entirely free from CTT.

-10. I have had representations about the position of companies who would like to second their staff with pay, to charities.
+I propose now to carry these 2 measures further by raising to £5,000 the ceiling on higher rate relief for gifts made by deed of covenant and by abolishing the ceiling on exemption from capital transfer tax for charitable bequests.
+All outright gifts and bequests to charities will now be entirely free from CTT. - 10.
+I have had representations about the position of companies who would like to second their staff with pay, to charities.
 At present the employee's salary is not allowable for tax because it is not an expense incurred by the company wholly and exclusively for the purpose of its business.
 For normal business expenses we must continue to stick to that general principle.
 But I am satisfied that it is right to make an exception in this limited case, so that the tax rules do not hinder valuable gifts of skills and experience.
 Companies which lend staff to work for charities and continue to pay their salaries will now be able to treat the cost as an allowable expense for tax purposes.